Church of Saint Joseph Parishioner Guide

 Adoration of the Blessed Sacrament

-Adoration of the Blessed Sacrament at the Church of Saint Joseph is held each Wednesday morning 8:30 – 11:00 am (except when no morning Mass is celebrated), the second Saturday of every month from 8:00 am–12:00 noon, and the evening of Holy Thursday.
+Adoration of the Blessed Sacrament is held 8:30 am – 12:00 pm on Wednesday mornings (except when no morning Mass is celebrated).
 Please check the weekly bulletin for changes to the schedule.
 As Catholics, we believe in the “real presence” of Christ in the Eucharist; we know that it is Christ himself whom we venerate and before whom we pray during this time.
 During Adoration, a consecrated host (Body of Christ) is placed in a monstrance where the host is displayed behind glass.
 Adoration can include various styles of prayer including silence, the rosary and other formal prayers, the reading of Scripture or meditating on the writings of the saints.
 Feel free to pray for whatever amount of time you wish during adoration, keeping in mind that the Blessed Sacrament should never be left unattended.
 There are parishioners who have signed up for specific time periods during Adoration, and you can contact the parish office if you would like to take on this responsibility, too.

 As a convenience to our parishioners, we offer the option of Automated (Electronic) Offering, which allows you to transfer your designated offering from your checking or savings account directly to the church’s bank account.
 This program is free and eliminates the need for writing checks.
 The money transfer takes place on the 20th of every month and those who have signed up for the program can change their designated amount or opt out of the program at any time.
 To sign up for Automated Offering, simply complete an authorization form available on our parish website (www.churchstjoseph.org) and in the parish office.
 When your authorization form and a voided check or savings deposit slip is returned to the parish office, your authorized offering will be transferred on the 20th of the following month.